Elaborative encoding

-Elaborative encoding is a mnemonic that relates to-be-remembered information to previously existing memories and knowledge.
+Elaborative encoding is a mnemonic system that uses some form of elaboration, such as an emotional cue, to assist in the retention of memories and knowledge.
+In this system one attaches an additional piece of information to a memory task which makes it easier to recall.
+For instance, one may recognize a face easier if character traits are also imparted about the person at the same time.

+Practitioners use multiple techniques, such as the method of loci, the link system, the peg-word method, PAO (person, action, object), etc., to store information in long-term memory and to make it easier to recall this information in the future.
 One can make such connections visually, spatially, semantically or acoustically.
-Practitioners use multiple techniques, such as the method of loci, the link system, the peg-word method, PAO (person, action, object), etc., to store information in long-term memory and to make it easier to recall this information in the future.
-Many experiments have been done in order to examine elaborative encoding, some of them are listed below.

 Types

-Method of Loci
+Method of loci

-The Method of Loci (MOL) is a mnemonic device that relies on spatial relationships between “loci” (e.g., locations on a familiar route or rooms in a familiar building) to arrange and recollect memorial content.
-An example of MOL could be used to remember a grocery list by placing items needed in well known places in your bedroom.
-And then when you want to recall what you need, mentally revisit your bedroom and pick up the items that you have mentally placed.
+The method of loci (MOL) relies on spatial relationships between "loci" (e.g., locations on a familiar route or rooms in a familiar building) to arrange and recollect memorial content.
+An example of MOL would be to remember a grocery list by mentally placing items needed in well known places in one's bedroom.
+To recall the list one would mentally revisit the bedroom and pick up the items.

-In a study published in 2007, Jerome Yesavage and Terrence Rose added another step in using the Method of Loci which proved to help recall.
-In speaking of the method, they instructed their test group as such: “they were taught, in addition, to make a personal judgment of the pleasantness of each visual image association.
-As predicted, subjects in the Loci Plus Judgment group showed greater improvement in their recall following instruction in the mnemonic.”
+In a study published in 2007, Jerome Yesavage and Terrence Rose added another step in using the method of loci which proved to help recall.
+They instructed their test group "to make a personal judgment of the pleasantness of each visual image association.
+As predicted, subjects in the Loci Plus Judgment group showed greater improvement in their recall following instruction in the mnemonic."

-Link System
+Link system

-The point of the Link System is to link each successive pair of items in an interacting image or story so that recall of one item in the list should cue recall of the next.
-These stories or images are made to be significant in order to remember the assigned information associated with it.
-This connection aids the retrieval process.
-This process can be used when learning a new language.
-An example of the Link System to remember the following words, such as chicken, orange, shoe, and school would be: " A chicken ran down the hill in orange shoes to get to school."
+The point of the link system is to link each successive pair of items in an interacting image or story so that recall of one item in the list should cue recall of the next.
+These stories or images have to be significant in order to remember the assigned information associated with it.
+For instance, to remember the following words: chicken, orange, shoe, and school, one creates a narrative, such as: "A chicken ran down the hill in orange shoes to get to school."
 This process of creating a story attempts to make it easier for a person to recall words that had little to no correlation beforehand.
+The link system can also be used when learning a new language.